Particle Acceleration in Collisionless Magnetically Arrested Disks

-In Fig. \ref{fig:timeseries}, we show direct evidence for a quasi-steady MAD accretion state achieved with GRRPIC methods.
+In Fig.~\ref{fig:timeseries}, we show direct evidence for a quasi-steady axisymmetric MAD accretion state achieved with GRRPIC methods.
 The top panel clearly outlines sharp decreases in the mass accretion rate $\dot{M}$, which are direct consequences of the flux eruption events, where the accretion flow is temporarily halted because of a magnetic field barrier created by the flux eruption.
-This relates to the saw-tooth structure seen for $\Phi_\mathrm{B}$, where the exponential decay is related to the reconnection event (or flux eruption).
-The general shape of growing $\Phi_\mathrm{B}$ with the saw-tooth structures of ${\sim}50 \, r_\mathrm{g} / c$ in length combined with significant amplitude changes have not been seen before in other GRPIC simulations \citep[cf.][]{crinquand21,bransgrove21,galishnikova23}.
-The MAD state, corresponding to reaching the limit $\phi_\mathrm{BH} \gtrsim 50$, is established from the very beginning of the simulation because the inflow does not have to overcome an angular momentum barrier as it does not possess a significant rotational velocity.
+This relates to the sawtooth structure seen for $\Phi_\mathrm{B}$, where the exponential decay is related to the reconnection event (or flux eruption).
+The general shape of growing $\Phi_\mathrm{B}$ with the sawtooth structures of ${\sim}50 \, r_\mathrm{g} / c$ in length combined with significant amplitude changes have not been seen before in other GRPIC simulations \citep[cf.][]{crinquand21,bransgrove21,galishnikova23}.
+The MAD state, corresponding to reaching the limit $\phi_\mathrm{BH} \gtrsim 50$, is established from the very beginning of the simulation.
 For $T \gtrsim 650 \, r_\mathrm{g}/c$, we find that both $\Phi_\mathrm{B}$ and $\dot{M}$ start to saturate.